silv3rr/pywho/README.md

 - Enabling geoip2 is slow!
     - Yes.

-- If geoip2 and spy mode are enabled you can run out of your free geoip queries
+- If geoip2 is enabled you can run out of your free geoip queries
-    - Max is 1000/day, ip lookups are cached in mem only and reset on restart of pywho
+    - Max is 1000/day, ip lookups are cached in mem only and reset on every runp of pywho

 - No users are shown but they are actually logged in
     - Make sure users dont match 'hiddenusers' or 'hiddengroups' in pywho.conf